inesekr/CvApp/README.md

-# CvApp
+## CvApp
 ---
-## Short review
+### Short review
-<p>CvApp is created for creating, editing, deleting CVs, as well as for nicely displaying on screen for printing out one specific CV.
+CvApp is created for creating, editing, deleting CVs, as well as for nicely displaying on screen for printing out one specific CV.
-It contains now 3 sections - genral info, languages and education (more sections can be added for real-life usage).</p>
+It contains now 3 sections - genral info, languages and education (more sections can be added for real-life usage).
 ---
-## Technologies used
+### Technologies used
 C# ASP.NET Core WEB
 Razor pages
 EntityFramework used for storing data in DB using Azure Data Studio.
 ---
-### Prerequisites
+#### Prerequisites
 Visual Studio
 ---
-### Installation
+#### Installation
 --> Clone repository
 --> Open from Visual Studio
 --> Install necessary dependencies (e.g.NuGet packages)